Awesome (window manager): Migration to XCB

 The 3.0 version, released September 18, 2008, uses the XCB library to communicate with the X server, making awesome the first window manager to use this library instead of Xlib.
 Work on the XCB port was started by Arnaud Fontaine, one of the current Awesome developers, in January 2008.

 Arnaud Fontaine announced the move to XCB on the XCB mailing list on April 9, 2008.
 In his message to the list, he emphasized the following as main advantages of using XCB: "modular architecture; direct access to the protocols; multithreading; asynchronous requests/replies;".
 The XCB port was completed the following month and Danjou created a new branch based on XCB.

 Lua integration

 Because of the perceived problems that limited expanding and customization in pre-3.0 version of awesome, the author decided to integrate Lua-based configuration into awesome.
 The rc1 of the new Lua-scriptable implementation was announced in August 2008.
 In September 2008, the first version of awesome with Lua API completed in parallel with XCB implementation.

 Distribution package availability

-awesome is distributed on a wide range of Unix-like operating systems, including Arch Linux, Debian, Fedora Linux, Gentoo, Ubuntu, Source Mage, openSUSE, Mageia, NixOS, FreeBSD, NetBSD and OpenBSD.
+awesome is distributed on a wide range of Unix-like operating systems, including Arch Linux, Debian, Fedora Linux, Gentoo, Ubuntu, Source Mage, openSUSE, Mageia, NixOS, FreeBSD, NetBSD, and OpenBSD.

 Named releases

 awesome versions 1.0 through 1.3 (September–October 2007) were not named.
 Starting with the first 2.0 release candidate (November 2007), awesome has used named releases.
-The release names are related to music. awesome v4.x uses song name from Daft Punk.
+The release names are related to music. awesome v4.x uses song names from Daft Punk.